 To add 2% salt by weight, take the weight of your cabbage (in grams) and multiply by .02.
 I sometimes go up to 3% salt by weight.

-Wash your hands and massage the cabbage and salt.
+Using clean hands, massage the cabbage and salt.
 This serves to release the liquid that will become the brine.
 It takes awhile-up to ten minutes!
+You really want to make sure that enough brine releases, since the sauerkraut will need to be fully emerged in its own brine in the jar.

 Once the liquid has released and the cabbage has reduced in volume, add any seasonings you wish to use.
 My favorites are garlic and coriander seeds.
 A little can go a long way here.